Where We Went: Mountain Meadow Preserve / Williamstown, MA & Pownal, Vermont

 Overview: 180-acres of fields and reforested woods make up Mountain Meadow Preserve with portions located in both Williamstown, MA, and Pownal, Vermont.
 It is owned and maintained by the Trustees of Reservations.

-Grace Stoddard Niles spent her childhood exploring that land and in 1902, published The Origin of Plant Names, adopting Greylock as her middle name (from Mount Greylock and Chief Gray Lock).
-In 1904 she published Bog-trotting for Orchids with her own illustrations.
+Grace Stoddard Niles spent her childhood exploring that land and in 1902, after studying art and working as a nurse, published Bog-trotting for Orchids in 1904, with her own illustrations.
+Town & Country magazine praised it as “easily the most inspiring and delightful nature book of the season.”
 She continued to publish articles on local history and nature.
 In 1918, at the age of 54, Grace settled on her family’s land but by 1921, her behavior became erratic, and she began harassing her neighbors, culminating in the seemingly deliberate burning down of her own house.
+Suffering from mental illness at a time when it was entirely misunderstood, she would spend her last two decades as a patient in the Brattleboro Retreat, where she died in 1943.
+Although long out of print, Bog-Trotting still inspires readers to explore the “rich, warm glooms” of her beloved wetlands, where “a wonderland of discovery” is available “to any one who persistently, though reverently, seeks to lure from Nature the secrets of her deep retreats.”

 What We Dug: The short walk from the trailhead to the meadow was filled with excitement.
 Everywhere we turned, we discovered something new.
 Monarch caterpillars enjoying the milkweed, gnarled vines to swing on, and a hopping toad hurriedly crossing our path.
 Autumn days were far from our minds as we marched into the wild expanse of goldenrod and asters, banked among crimson sumac.
 It was fun telling the kids about an old goldenrod superstition.
 It’s been said that a person who carries goldenrod with them is destined to find treasure, being a symbol of riches and good fortune.
 This resulted in a scurry of hands and yellow clutchings, and we spent generous portions of this adventure “treasure hunting” and then doggedly trying to define “superstition” to a 6-year-old – *face palm* (did I say fun?).